Agumjot Singh

 Basketball/Volleyball

-Nassau Country All-Conference Award 2024- High School Varsity Basketball
+Nassau County All-Conference Award 2024- High School Varsity Basketball

 Nassau County All-County Award 2024- High school Varsity Volleyball